 How many appointments you decide you would like to attend is up to you.
 I believe you will know when you have got what you need from our work together.
 You may find you choose to attend for only a few appointments, or you may want to continue longer.
 The choice is yours.

-I recognise you may have a busy life around which to fit your counselling.
-We will agree together a convenient time for our appointments.
-I offer appointments through the day and into the early evening.
+I recognise you may have a busy life around which to fit your counselling and will work with you to find a convenient time for our appointments.
+I offer appointments right through each weekday until 6pm.

 How do I know you’re properly qualified?